DiceLabs/husky/README.md

 ## Operating the UR arms
-Because the UR arms may be ready for operation at a different time than the computer, the drivers aren't set to launch with startup.
+Because the UR arms may be ready for operation at a different time than the computer, the ROS drivers aren't set to launch with startup.
 In order to launch the drivers you must **SSH into the robots computer** and run this command:

 ```
 roslaunch husky_ur_bringup husky_dual_ur_bringup.launch